2019 Agricultural Commodity Futures Conference

 at Kansas State University

-Kansas State University is the nation’s first operational land-grant university with the mission of fostering excellent teaching, research, and service that develop a highly skilled and educated citizenry necessary to advancing the well-being of Kansas, the nation, and the international community.
-The Center for Risk Management Education & Research (CRMER) at Kansas State University seeks to enhance the understanding of economic risks inherent in our global society through world-class experiential education and research.
-Leadership for the CRMER is provided by K-State’s Department of Agricultural Economics, Finance and Industrial and Manufacturing Systems Engineering.
-Through undergraduate, graduate, executive and professional education, and collaborative research, the CRMER actively contributes to facilitating effective risk management practices among new and established professionals alike.
-Additionally, the CRMER eagerly, aggressively, and earnestly supports the greater University mission of advancing the well-being of our state, country and the international community.
+The mission of Kansas State University is to foster excellent teaching, research, and service that develop a highly skilled and educated citizenry necessary to advancing the well-being of Kansas, the nation, and the international community.
+The Center for Risk Management Education & Research (CRMER) at Kansas State University seeks to enhance the understanding of economic risks inherent in our global society through experiential and multidisciplinary education and research.
+Whether political, environmental, or economic, risk is complex and dynamic, and its effects can be felt instantaneously.
+The CRMER uniquely connects academia and industry to elevate knowledge of integrated risk management across varying sectors.
+The CRMER’s undergraduate, graduate, executive and professional education, and collaborative research collectively contributes to facilitating effective risk management practices among new and established professionals alike.

 Commodity Futures Trading Commission

-The Commodity Futures Trading Commission (CFTC) was established as an independent agency in 1974.
-Its mission is to foster open, transparent, competitive, and financially sound markets.
-The CFTC aims to protect market users and their funds, consumers, and the public from fraud, manipulation, and abusive practices related to derivatives and other products that are subject to the Commodity Exchange Act (CEA).
+The CFTC is a federal agency that oversees a variety of individuals and organizations, which include swap execution facilities, derivatives clearing organizations, and more.
+The CFTC’s mission is to foster open, transparent, competitive, and financially sound markets.
+The CFTC aims to protect market users and their funds, consumers, and the public from fraud, manipulation, and abusive practices related to derivatives and other products that are subject to the Commodity Exchange Act.
 The futures and swaps markets are essential to our economy and the way that businesses and investors manage risk.
 Farmers, ranchers, producers, commercial companies, municipalities, pension funds, and others use these markets to lock in a price or a rate.
 This helps them focus on what they do best: innovating, producing goods and services for the economy, and creating jobs.
 The CFTC works to ensure these hedgers and other market participants can use markets with confidence.

 Jennifer Merrill | Managing Director